On May 03 the names, social security numbers and birth dates of 26 MILLION LIVING VETERANS from 1975 through the present were stolen.

 Use it, need it or toss it, unless it makes you smile.
 This one simple rule can help you keep everything in your life organized.

 Just start with a few small things.
 The feeling you get from letting something go will snowball.
 Take a few minutes each day to get rid of something you no longer need or use.
 If you haven’t used IT or needed IT in the past year, it is time to let go.
-If IT is still in good working condition you may want to or
+If IT is still in good working condition you may want to Sell It, Donate It or Trade It.

 Be honest with yourself.
 Selling and trading stuff take time and energy.
 What is your time worth to you?
 Someone may truly benefit from your generosity.
 Stop hanging onto things because you think you can make a few bucks.
 Having more space and less clutter is worth a lot more that a couple dollars.